 A loan in which the borrower is responsible for paying the interest that begins accruing as soon as the lending agency releases the funds.
-A dependent student may borrow up to $2000 per academic year while an Independent student may borrow up to $ 6000 per academic year for 1st year/ 2nd year and $ 7000.00 for 3rd/4th year students.
+A dependent student may borrow up to $2000 per academic year while an Independent student may borrow up to $ 6000 per academic year for first- and second-year and $7000 for third- and fourth-year students.

 What is Satisfactory Academic Progress (SAP)?

 Students who are receiving federal and state financial aid must be making measurable progress toward completion of a degree program in a reasonable period of time.
 Federal regulations restrict the awarding of financial assistance beyond 150% of the published program length.
 To maintain SAP, a student must complete at least 67% of all hours attempted and maintain a minimum cumulative GPA of 2.0.

 What is my student budget or cost of attendance (COA)?

 The student’s cost of attendance or budget is an estimated cost that a student may incur while attending college during an academic year which includes, tuition/ fees, books/supplies, transportation, room and board, and miscellaneous charges.
 The COA is determined by the student’s residency, dependency status (dependent or independent), and their enrollment status.
 This COA is not the actual amount that the student has to pay to the college for tuition, fees, and books.